okta/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 * [Improved Plugin Security](#improved-plugin-security)

-The following EA feature enhancements are in preview orgs and expected in production orgs during the week of July 17, 2017:
+The following EA feature enhancements are in preview orgs and expected in production orgs during the week of July 17, 2017.
+To enable an EA feature, contact Okta Support.

 * [Allow Unsuspending Users During Inbound SAML Login](#allow-unsuspending-users-during-inbound-saml-login)

 * [Email Factor](#email-factor)

 The following feature enhancement is available on GitHub:

 * [New Version of Sign-In Widget](#new-version-of-sign-in-widget)

 #### OpenID Connect